J1 Visa Insurance

 8. These J1 visa health insurance plan requirements apply to both J-1 visa students and J-1 visa exchange scholars and to their J-2 dependent visa spouse and J2 visa children.

-Medical Evacuation and Repatriation Insurance satisfies J visa requrements:
+Medical Evacuation and Repatriation Insurance satisfies J visa requrements

 The Affordable Care Act (ACA) compliance requires the student insurance plan to include Medical evacuation coverage.
 The J1 Visa requirements include minimum coverage for Medical Evacuation of $50,000 and Repatriation of Remains of $25,000.
 Most university insurance do not provide this medical evacuation coverage, and students do not realize that they are not meeting the J1 Visa requirements.
-The Medical Evacuation & Repatriation Insurance offers coverage for medical evacuation of $50,000 and satisfies the J visa requirements.
+The Medical Evacuation & Repatriation Insurance and Atlas MedEvac Insurance offers coverage for medical evacuation of $50,000 and satisfies the J visa requirements.

 J1 Visa insurance links